adampisula/arduino-morse/README.md

 # arduino-morse
-Arduino project - translating ASCII to Morse code (also transmitting it) and translating Morse
+Arduino project - translating ASCII to Morse (also transmitting it) and Morse to ASCII